File Storage Service FAQ

 What is the durability and availability of my data stored in File Storage service?

-Your data is replicated for durability within each availability domain in a highly-available infrastructure that implements industry-leading data protection techniques and best practices.
-We recommend making regular backups of file system snapshots to protect against the failure of an availability domain.
+Your data is replicated for durability within each availability domain, in a highly-available infrastructure that implements industry-leading data protection techniques and best practices.
+The File Storage service is designed to provide 99.999999999% (Eleven 9’s) annual durability for file systems.
+However, we recommend that you make regular backups to protect against the failure of an availability domain.

 How does File Storage service support snapshots?